Independent University, Bangladesh: Center for Astronomy, Space Science and Astrophysics (CASSA)

-CASSA is a research center at Independent University, Bangladesh (IUB), founded by astronomer Khan Asad.
-It operates independently from individual schools and departments, coordinates educational activities, and engages in public outreach.
-CASSA is composed of Core Members in astronomy or theoretical physics, and Associate Members from various subjects, postdocs, and astronomy and astrophysics faculty members working in countries outside Bangladesh.
+The Center for Astronomy and Astrophysics Studies Association (CASSA) is an academic research institution in Independent University, Bangladesh (IUB), established by an astronomer, Khan Asad.
+CASSA functions independent of any specific school or department, manages education-related activities, and conducts public outreach programs.
+The CASSA consists of Core Members who are astronomers or theoretical physicists, while Associate Members belong to different disciplines including postdocs and astronomers/astrophysicists from other countries.

 International Centre for Climate Change and Development (ICCCAD)

-The International Centre for Climate Change and Development (ICCCAD) is a premier research and capacity-building organization in Bangladesh focusing on climate change and development.
-ICCCAD's goal is to create a world-class institution that is directly linked to local experience, expertise, and research in one of the countries most affected by climate change.
+International Centre for Climate Change and Development (ICCCAD) is a leading research and capacity building center based in Bangladesh which specializes in climate change and development.
+The objective of ICCCAD is to develop an internationally recognized center which is tied up with the local knowledge, experience and research of one of the worst-hit countries by climate change.

 Center for Computational and Data Sciences (CCDS)

-The Center for Computational and Data Sciences at Independent University, Bangladesh (IUB) has over 240 publications, 8 research assistants, and two foreign collaborations.
-It actively collaborates with international academic institutions to improve research quality and worldwide effect.
-With more than 20 alumni in Ph.D. and MS programs overseas, the center prepares students for higher study and research professions.
-Its considerable annual budget of more than 8 million BDT supports ambitious research initiatives and resources, indicating its dedication to a growing research environment.
+The Center for Computational and Data Sciences at the Independent University of Bangladesh (IUB) has over 240 published papers, 8 research associates, and also maintains two foreign partnerships.
+The center actively partners with institutions abroad to enhance research standards and global impact of the center’s research work.
+Being the alma mater for over 20 Ph.D. and MS students studying abroad, the center equips the students for further studies and career in research.
+The significant yearly budget of over 8 million BDT is testimony to its commitment to research environment.

 Center for Industrial Automation Robotics & Internet of Things (RIoT )

-A multidisciplinary academic laboratory at Independent University, Bangladesh (IUB), focusing on Smart System Design, Artificial Intelligence Driven Medical Imaging, Cyber Security, Internet of Things (IoT), Process Automation, and Robotics.
-Specialized in the design and development of process automation software.
+An interdisciplinary laboratory that operates at the Independent University, Bangladesh (IUB) and specializes in Smart System Design, Artificial Intelligence Driven Medical Imaging, Cyber Security, Internet of Things (IoT), Process Automation and Robotics.
+Expertise lies in designing and developing process automation software.

 Centre for Bay of Bengal Studies (CBOBS)

-The Center for Bay of Bengal Studies, established by the Independent University in Bangladesh in 2020, aims to become a leading hub of knowledge and research on the Bay of Bengal, with core goals of promoting deep research on environmental and ecological issues, improving the sustainability of the blue economy, and fostering collaboration among scholars, practitioners, and policymakers, as well as developing an epistemic community focused on the Bay of Bengal region.
+The Center for Bay of Bengal Studies, which was launched in 2020 at the Independent University of Bangladesh, seeks to create a center of knowledge and research in relation to the Bay of Bengal and its environmental and ecological problems.
+The center's main objectives include conducting in-depth research, sustainable blue economy, cooperation between scientists, researchers, and policy-makers, as well as creating an epistemic community for the Bay of Bengal region.

 Centre for Social Science Research (CSSR)

-The Centre for Social Science Research (CSSR) at Independent University, Bangladesh is a hub for social science research and analysis.
-It desires to promote critical thinking, innovative research, and involvement in important social concerns.
+The Centre for Social Science Research (CSSR) at the Independent University of Bangladesh is an institute where social sciences research and analyses take place.
+It hopes to encourage critical thinking, creativity, research, and participation in significant social issues.

 English Language Resource Center (ELRC)

-The ELRC provides a variety of learning and teaching resources, such as an Online Language Support Hub providing access to online language materials.
+The English Language Resource Centre offers diverse learning and teaching materials like the Online Language Support Hub, which gives learners access to online language materials.